-Little Rattan Armchair, Perret & Vibert Manufactory, France, end of 19th century
+Pair of little Rattan Armchairs, Perret & Vibert Manufactory, France, end of 19th century

-Charming little rattan armchair manufactured by Perret & Vibert House at the very end of the 19th century.
-The back of this armchair is richly ornamented, the rattan is worked as bordery.
+This pair of charming rattan armchair for children manufactured by Perret & Vibert House at the very end of the 19th century.
+The back of these armchairs is richly ornamented, the rattan is worked as an embroidery.
 The circular seat is caned.
 The base, like an hourglass, finishes the chair with great finesse and elegance.